 - Do you have limited or no experience handling torches?

-- Will a kitchen torch be a fun tool to use on just some occasions?
+- Will a kitchen torch be a fun tool to use only on rare occasions?

-If the answer is yes to some of these questions, go with the smaller, refillable model.
+If the answer is yes to one or more of these questions, go with the smaller, refillable model.

 While refills can be annoying, the smaller flame is better for use if you will not be using it too often, or if you have children who want to help with toasting marshmallows.
 And of course, adult supervision is always a requirement.